Amaru-el/Amaru-el/README.md

 - 📫 How to reach me ashleahel@yandex.com

 <!---
-Amaru-el/Amaru-el is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
-Amaru-el is Allodial Sarat El Amaru Nation, a republic formed
+Amaru-el/Amaru-el is a ✨ special ✨ repository
-International American Indian Tribal Nation, Allodial National-AA22141
+Allodial Sarat El Amaru Nation, North America International
+National-AA22141

 You can click the Preview link to take a look at your changes.